stuartstobie/casino-pairing/CHALLENGE.md

 ### Get started
-1. Start the service `yarn dev`
+1. Start the service by running `yarn dev`
 2. Explore the app.
 Explore the Code.
-Explore the Console Output (browser).
+Explore the Console Output (browser/terminal).
 Explore the tests.

 ### THE FUN BEGINS